 No operator or passenger shall engage in any dangerous or reckless activity.

 Use may not cause property damage, excessive noise, or violate other common area rules.
-This includes, but is not limited to, “grinding” on surfaces and excessive marking from wheels or breaks.
+This includes, but is not limited to, “grinding” on surfaces and excessive marking from wheels or brakes.

 All conveyances must be used or operated while user is in the upright position.